 Due to fiber optics sending light beams down the thin strands of glass rather than electrical signals, these cables are not affected by weather changes.
 Rain, cold and extreme heat can affect traditional electrical signals but do not have any affect on fiber optics.

 Let's talk about fiber optic types and core sizes.
 There are three common core sizes: 9/125, 50/125, and 62.5/125.
 Each of those numbers stands for a measurement, and that measurement is in microns.

-The three basic elements of a fiber optic cable are the core, the cladding and the coating.
+The three basic elements of fiber optic system components are the core, the cladding, and the coating.
 Core: This is the light transmission area of the fiber, either glass or plastic.
 The larger the core, the more light that will be transmitted into the fiber.

 Feb 10 , 2021